mala-project/mala/docs/source/install/installing_lammps.rst

 * Build the library and executable with ``cmake --build .`` (Add ``--parallel=8`` for a faster build)

-Installing the python extension
+Installing the Python extension
 ********************************

 * After successfully having built LAMMPS, Change into the ``python`` folder of the LAMMPS code
 * ``python3 install.py -p lammps -l ../<build_folder>/liblammps.so -v ../src/version.h``, where
   ``<build_folder>`` is whatever folder you performed the ``cmake`` build in
-* Note: The python installation process may give an ``shutil.SameFileError`` after successful installation; this is LAMMPS related and can be ignored here.
+* Note: The Python installation process may give an ``shutil.SameFileError`` after successful installation; this is LAMMPS related and can be ignored here.